jerith/Platform-Guild/code-review.rst

 .. rst-class:: grace-note

-    A second pair of eyes intruduces the opportunity to ensure code is correct, simple, maintainable, tested & working as intended.
+    A second pair of eyes introduces the opportunity to ensure code is correct, simple, maintainable, tested & working as intended.

 A *secondary* goal of code review is to disseminate knowledge of changes